pocketpy/pocketpy/docs/quick-start/installation.md

 !!!
 Always use C++ `new` operator to create a `VM` instance.
 DO NOT declare it on the stack.
+It may cause stack overflow.
 !!!

 ```cpp